wasmCloud/wasmcloud.com/docs/fundamentals/actors/index.md

 and have experience implementing actors in other projects or tools, feel free to [skip to the next section](./wc_actors).

-The actor model is a model of concurrent computational that's been around since **1973** and is as meaningful and applicable today than it was 50 years ago.
+The actor model is a model of concurrent computation that's been around since **1973** and is as meaningful and applicable today than it was 50 years ago.
 In this model, the **actor** is the primitive building block of concurrent computation.